Which Vanilla to Choose?

 T.K.

 The TK vanilla variety, also known as T4 or tekka, is synonymous with quality.
 Famous for its balance between humidity and vanillin levels.
 However, its humidity level remains lower than that of gourmet black vanilla, lying between 25 and 30%.
 Displaying brown, even reddish shades in certain places, it is called brown vanilla.
-Its vanillin content reaches 1.6% to 2.4%.
+Thanks to a longer maturation period, its vanillin content reaches between 1.6% and 2.4%.
 Brown vanilla beans are highly sought after for their exceptional aromatic intensity, despite lower vanillin and moisture levels than gourmet black vanilla.

 💧 Humidity: 25-30%